A Ridiculously Simple Way to Beat the Market

 Step 2: Index

 Sure, this is a retail stock website and (obviously) we love picking retail stocks.
-But the guaranteed way to take advantage of the markets long-term rewards is by buying stock index funds.
+The guaranteed way to take advantage of the markets long-term rewards is by buying stock index funds.
 Stock index funds are passively managed, low fee, funds that aim to simply match the market's returns.
 The diversification of an index fund provides added security for novice investors who may be tempted to sell during downturns.

 This simple 1-2 indexing punch is a great plan for most investors.
 If you are sure you have the temperament to hold individual retail stocks during sell-offs, then buying a few can be smart.
 However, most investors will find sticking to step 1 easier if their portfolio has the safety of diversified index funds.